Strategic Plan (2020 – 2025)

 PLAN

-Goal I: Increase Opportunities for Student Access and Success.
+Goal I: Maintain Opportunities for Student Access and Success.

 Louisiana: Vision 2020 Link: Objective 1.1 – To involve every citizen in the process of lifelong learning.